Music to Relieve Senior Isolation

 The music performed consists of well-known classical pieces, familiar jazz-standards, and hidden classical gems.
 In between pieces, musicians and residents often briefly discuss what makes each piece special.
 These impromptu discussions enhance the residents’ connection to the music and provide an engaging learning opportunity.

-Classical Music Indy will provide 50 Senior Series performances at nursing homes and assisted living facilities in 2017, which is made possible by the generous supports of local foundations and granting organizations.
-If you would like to support the Senior Series, please go here.
+Classical Music Indy will provide 50 Senior Concert Series performances at nursing homes and assisted living facilities in 2017, which is made possible by the generous supports of local foundations, granting organizations, and donors like you.